snschroeder/express-boilerplate-v2/README.md

 `heroku create` can be used to create a new Heroku application

-## In-depth deployment on heroku
+## In-depth deployment on Heroku

 Heroku is a cloud hosting platform that works well for hosting servers.
 It includes integration for databases, logging, monitoring, email alerts and more.
 They offer a free tier to get started.

 1. Create a Heroku account --- https://signup.heroku.com/identity
 2. Download the Heroku CLI --- https://devcenter.heroku.com/articles/heroku-cli#download-and-install
 3. `heroku --version` --- verifies install was successful
-4. `heroku login` --- logs you in ---  (Note: Windows is dumb so you might need to run this command from cmd.exe)
+4. `heroku login` --- logs you in (Note: Windows is dumb so you might need to run this command from cmd.exe)

 ## Necessary housekeeping before we deploy